ViaScientific/vfdocs/docs/ViaFoundry/project.md

 >
 > -   B.  You can also create a project by clicking the `Pipelines`
 >         button on the top left of the page.
 Select the pipeline you
 >         want to run by clicking on it.
-At the top right of the new
+At the top right of the
 >         pipeline page, you'll see a `Run` button; press this to
 >         initiate a run.
 >